JanOdijk/simauthors/README.md

 Making such annotations allows one to easily select the potential conflicts that really are conflicts.

-The programme committee must now come up with  different program that avoids the conflicts observed, and then run the *simauthors* program.
-(See the section *Global rocedure*.
+The programme committee must now come up with  different conference programm that avoids the conflicts observed, and then run the *simauthors* program again.
+(See the section [*Global procedure*](#global-procedure).
 If any of the potential conflicts that have already been annotated reappears the annotations made will reappear as well, so that these do not have to be looked into again.

 The annotations are stored in a file called *comments.txt*.
 Remove it when you start a programme for a new conference.